 - Roj Blake's dressing-down in the first episode of Blake's 7.

-- The Twilight Zone episode The Obsolete Man, depicts a future dystopian society where a librarian named Wordsworth, played by Burgess Meredith, is sentenced to death by the chancellor (Fritz Weaver) for being "obsolete".
+- The Twilight Zone (1959) episode "The Obsolete Man", depicts a future dystopian society where a librarian named Wordsworth, played by Burgess Meredith, is sentenced to death by the chancellor (Fritz Weaver) for being "obsolete".
 He asks to have the chancellor visit him just before he is about to die, the method of which he is able to choose.
 They debate the morality of a society where a person's right to live is determined by their worth to the state.
 Wordsworth then reveals that they are being televised, and he has chosen to die by having the now locked room set to explode at midnight.
-After a while, the chancellor begs Wordsworth in the "name of God" to let him go.
+After a while, the chancellor begs Wordsworth "in the name of God" (he had declared God does not exist previously) to let him go.
 He does just before the room explodes.
 The chancellor now is condemned himself for showing cowardice and deemed "obsolete" by the same court he previously presided over.

 - George Bernard Shaw:

-- Burgoyne in The Devils Disciple.
+- Burgoyne in The Devil's Disciple.

-- The Roman Emperor in Androcles And The Lion asserts that he is actually a Christian evangelist — since Christian martyrs inspire converts, the more Christians he kills, the more Christians he creates.
+- The Roman Emperor in Androcles and the Lion asserts that he is actually a Christian evangelist — since Christian martyrs inspire converts, the more Christians he kills, the more Christians he creates.